Living Standard — Last Updated 13 May 2026

 If configuration["comments"]

-does not exist, set it to
+does not exist, then set it to

 allowCommentsPIsAndDataAttributes.